-The Maruti Alto K10 AMT is being offered with a huge discount of upto INR 55,000.
+The Maruti Alto K10 AMT is being offered with a huge discount of upto INR 67,000 in Bengaluru.
 The discount makes the car much more value for money.
-The discount of INR 46,100 is offered in New Delhi and about INR 45,000 in Bengaluru and Pune.
+The discount of INR 40,000 is offered in Mumbai and about INR 22,000 in NCR and about INR 45,000 in Hyderabad.
 The Alto K10 has recently seen some major revolution in the design, performance and in the interior of the car.
 This change has, for sure, bought a lot more buyers for the new Maruti Suzuki Alto.
 Read our detailed review.

 The previous Maruti Alto K10 had the old Alto shape, which has been completely phased out.
 The exterior of the Maruti Alto K10 now looks sufficiently different than the Alto 800 from both, the rear and the front even though it is the same under its skin.
 The headlamps have grown bigger and bolder with a distinguishing front grille with a thick chrome slate and the ‘S’ shape symbol of Suzuki in-between.
 The lower air dams are black and do look smarter than its previous design.